This article applies to the following Customer Insights roles: Viewer Developer

-The Shared folders folder is the default location for Dashboards and Looks intended to be shared with an organization (or with one or more departments in an organization).
+The Shared folder is the default location for Dashboards and Looks meant to be shared with an organization (or with one or more departments in an organization).
 For the most part, there are three levels of Dashboard and Look sharing:

 - Not shared at all.
 If a Dashboard or Look is intended for your use only, you can store this item in your personal space and not give anyone else access to the space.